 Stimulants refer to substances that provide an energy boost, particularly caffeine, alcohol, and sugar.
 By stimulating your nervous system, these foods will prevent your body from relaxing and thus affect your sleep cycle.

 That said, it is advisable to stay clear of caffeine and other stimulants after 2 p.m. to help protect your ability to fall asleep.

 Create the perfect bedroom environment

 Optimizing your bedroom environment for a good night’s sleep is another way in which you can ensure quality sleep.

-This includes the amount of light you let in, your mattress and even the colour of your bedroom walls.
-Investing in black out curtains can help to block out outside light, outside noise and even keep your home warmer by keeping in the heat during winter time.
+This includes the amount of light you let in, your mattress, and even the color of your bedroom walls.
+Investing in black-out curtains can help to block out outside light, outside noise and even keep your home warmer by keeping in the heat during the wintertime.